-What I propose is a CO2 (carbon dioxide) meter with wifi, homemade, that you can build for less than 20 Euros, and that I can guarantee you that the result you will obtain will be of an instrument that is equal or more precise and with many more functionalities than many commercial CO₂ meters costing several hundred euros.
+What I propose is a CO2 (carbon dioxide) meter with wifi, homemade, that you can build for less than 30 euros, I I can guarantee you that the result you will get will be an instrument that is the same or more precise and with many more functionalities than many commercial CO₂ meters costing several hundred euros.

-This monitor uses a CO2 sensor with NDIR technology and It has nothing to do with the € 60 or € 80 meters that are sold online in terms of reliability, precision and functionalities.
+The CO2 monitor CO2 Easy uses a CO2 sensor with NDIR technology and It has nothing to do with the € 60 or € 80 meters that are sold online in terms of reliability, precision and functionalities.

 Don't be scared by the length of this article.
 Yes, it is long, but it has nothing to do with the difficulty.
 This article is long because I have decided to explain everything step by step, in great detail and with captures, photographs and even videos of each step.
 Really I could have written a much shorter article explaining how to build this CO2 meter, but it would not have been so complete.